wortho/NAVLoadTest/README.md

 Dynamics NAV Load Test Framework with Sample Tests

-Enables you to creat scenario tests for Microsoft Dynamics NAV.
+Enables you to create scenario tests for Microsoft Dynamics NAV.
 The solution consists of:
 Microsoft.Dynamics.Nav.LoadTest : A sample test for NAV Order Processor Scenarios Microsoft.Dynamics.Nav.TestUtilities : Test utilities to help build test scenarios